LusbyJ/Armageddon/README.md

 # Armageddon
 Arm-ageddon is 2-D side scroller / platform shooter style game.
 Created and built in Unity.
 Arm yourself and see if you can survive.

+## Requirements
+UNITY 2020.3.26f1

+## How to play
+* Clone project into a local directory.
+* Open project in Unity.
+* Navigate to the Scenes folder.
+* Select the MainMenu scene and then click the Unity "Play" button.

 ## Game Overview
 In Arm-ageddon, players take control of a robot with detachable arms.
 They must survive an onslaught of enemies in a large, arena-like map, collecting various arms to use as weapons as they search for the P1N Key, which opens the door to beat the level.